pelithne/k8s/workshop.md

   <img width="80%" height="80%" hspace="0" src="./media/devops_stages.jpg">
 </p>

 Open the pipeline again and edit it.
-Once again, you can do this either by changing ````azure-pipelines.yaml```` in your repository, or by going to your pipeline and select "Edit pipeline".

 Lets start implementing the "Development stage".
 Rename the stage to "Build_Development".
 We will use the docker module in Azure Devops to help us creating the build step.